NSW E-scooter Shared Scheme Trial

 • can facilitate a variety of trips

-Selected roads or areas will be declared as an Electric Scooter Use Area under NSW Road Rules by Transport and once new rules and regulations are in place, it will be legal for riders of hired e-scooters to ride them on those listed roads and areas.
+Selected roads or areas need to be declared as an Electric Scooter Use Area under NSW Road Rules by Transport before a trial can commence, making it legal for riders of hired e-scooters to ride them on those listed roads and areas.

 Summary of key trial parameters